OffBroadway/flippydrive/_sources/installation.rst.txt

     It is not necessary to detach the front IO panel.
 You may do so, but time will be lost and must be set on first boot.

 .. image:: _static/4X1A7478.jpg
-    :width: 100%

-Using a #2 Phillips, remove the 10 RF shield screws
+Using a #2 Phillips, remove the 10 RF shield screws.

 .. image:: _static/4X1A7479.jpg
-    :width: 100%

 Tilt and let the fan/power connector assembly rest loose.
 It remains attached to the GameCube during this process.
 Remove the 4 previously obscured screws.

 .. image:: _static/4X1A7485.jpg
-    :width: 100%

-Using a #1 or #0 Phillips, remove the 4 memory card RF-finger screws
+Using a #1 or #0 Phillips, remove the 4 memory card RF-finger screws and the two metal RF shield grounding brackets.

 .. image:: _static/4X1A7486.jpg
-    :width: 100%

 With one hand holding the base of the GameCube, grab the drive and pull it upward, freeing the drive and RF shield from the GameCube motherboard.

 .. image:: _static/4X1A7492.jpg
-    :width: 100%

 At this point, your GameCube will be disassembled, hooray 🎉

 .. image:: _static/4X1A7493.jpg
-    :width: 100%

 Step 2: Prepare FlippyDrive
 ```````````````````````````